 - Take plenty of drinking water: Drink and carry plenty of water (a minimum of 1 quart every two hours).
 Leave stream, river and lake water for the park wildlife.
 Although it looks clean and refreshing, the water can make you ill.

 - Shoes: Wear sturdy, comfortable shoes to help prevent injury.

-- Never feed or touch wildlife.
-Do not approach or attempt to move sick or injured wildlife.
-Please report any encounters with aggressive, sick or injured animals to a park ranger.
+- Never feed or touch wildlife: Do not approach or attempt to move sick or injured wildlife.
+Please report any encounters with aggressive, sick or injured animals to a park staff.

-- Wildlife lives in all state parks, even near urban areas.
-Although rare, black bears, mountain lions and rattlesnakes may be seen.
+- Wildlife lives in all state parks, even near urban areas: Although rare, black bears, mountain lions and rattlesnakes may be seen.
 If you encounter wildlife on the trail, keep your distance, back away slowly and do not run.
-Report your sightings to a State Parks ranger.
+Report your sightings to park staff.

 - Snakes: Always know where you are stepping.
 For example, if you must traverse a log that has fallen across the trail, rather than just stepping over the log, first step up onto the log then step down once you know the coast is clear.
 Be cautious when climbing rocks or picking up firewood.
 If you see a snake, maintain a distance of at least 6 feet.
 Most bites occur when people get too close or try to touch them.

-- Ticks: Populations are expected to rise again this season.
+- Ticks: Tick populations can increase depending on the season.
 Take the following precautions to avoid them: